5 Best Respirators & Dust Masks for Woodworking in 2023 – Reviews & Guide

 The Axsyon Dust Mask is not the best dust mask on the market.
-Like the last model, it does come with palette options, but if you’re looking to add some color to your dust mask, you’re better off with the previous model.
-It does come with three replacement filters, which is nice for the money, but the ultimate problem is that this model doesn’t work very well.
-It doesn’t filter smells out at all, which means that if you’re hoping to use it for more than just woodworking, you’re out of luck.
+Like the last model, it comes with color options, but if you want to add color to your dust mask, you’re better off with the previous one.
+It includes three replacement filters, which is nice, but the ultimate problem is that the Axsyon doesn’t work very well.

-How well the mask filters out particulate matter is one of the most important things, you need to consider when shopping for a dust mask.
-If the filters don’t work well, then your entire investment is wasted.
-However, a mask with a great filter can still go to waste if you don’t get a mask that fits your face well.
-Everyone has a different face, so it’s important that you invest in a model that will work for you because if you don’t, you won’t filter many particulates out of what you breathe.
+How well the mask filters out particulate matter is one of the most important factors you need to consider when shopping for a dust mask.
+Your entire investment is wasted if the filters don’t work.
+However, a mask with a great filter can still go to waste if you don’t get one that fits your face well.

-While most people think primarily of the inhale when shopping for dust masks, the exhale is of equal, or greater importance.
-Most dust masks come with an exhale valve, which allows your breath out to exit the mask.
-If that valve works poorly, then your mask is going to fill up with humidity from your breath, which makes it hot and sticky, and sometimes leads to water pooling in your mask, which is extra gross.
+Most dust masks come with an exhale valve, which allows your breath to exit the mask.
+If the valve fails, your mask will fill up with humidity from your breath, which makes it hot and sticky and sometimes leads to water pooling in your mask.

-If you want to get good value from your dust mask, make sure you get one with a good or great exhale valve.
-Some models even come with two, for twice the humidity removal, which makes for a good deal.
+If you want to keep the inside of the mask dry, get one with an effective exhale valve.
+Some models even come with two for twice the humidity removal, which makes for a good deal.

-It’s also worth investing in models that come with replacement filters, as you’ll be able to get right down to work, and if you end up liking the mask, you’ll be able to use it for weeks or months without having to order more filters.
+Some brands include extra features that don’t affect the product’s quality or ability to filter particulates, such as color options.
+It’s worth investing in models that come with replacement filters, as you’ll be able to get right down to work, and if you end up liking the mask, you’ll be able to use it for weeks or months without having to order more filters.

 The GVS SPR457 is our top choice due to its comfort, ease of adjustment, and wide effective temperature range.
 The RZ Dust/Pollution Mask M1 is a good choice for people looking for a dust mask with a low profile and extra filters included in the pack.
 The 3M Rugged Comfort 6503QL features a low price, a quick-latch system, and an excellent silicone seal that earns it the “best value” title.
-The Muryobao Military Grade N99 comes in a lot of colors but isn’t the most effective model on the market.
-The Axsyon Dust Mask also comes in many colors but is too small and doesn’t filter smells, which drops it to the bottom of our list.
+The Muryobao Military Grade N99 comes in many colors but isn’t the most effective model on the market.
+The Axsyon Dust Mask also comes in several colors but is too small and doesn’t filter odors, which drops it to the bottom of our list.

-We hope that our reviews have given you some idea of what to look for the next time you shop for a dust mask for woodworking.
-You should now be able to use this knowledge to find the model that keeps you breathing easy for years to come.
+We hope our reviews have given you an idea of what to look for the next time you shop for a dust mask for woodworking.
+You should now be able to use this knowledge to find the model that keeps you breathing easy for years.